-The motivation to call in a consultant arises because managers have identified issues or challenges, which, when resolved, will benefit the organisation but which they recognise they are not in a position to deliver a solution themselves.
-This inability may well be due to resource or skill gaps.
+The motivation to call in a consultant arises because managers have identified issues or challenges when resolved, will benefit the organisation but which they recognise they are not in a position to deliver a solution themselves.
+This inability may well be due to resource or skill gaps or the limitations and blocking forces in the organisation's culture.
 In filling these gaps, the consultant is offering to complement and develop the role profile within the organisation.
 The ways in which the consultant can interact with and develop the business management role profile are directly related to the roles Mintzberg has identified.
 There are five primary types of consultant-management role interaction: supplementing, complementing, differentiating, integrating and enhancing.